pokk/mvp-magazine/README.md

 # Description

+We provide movies and TV information by [TMDB](https://www.themoviedb.org/?language=en).
+You can use this app to know movies' overview or TV overview, see action stills and actors & actresses picture.

 This application is based on an architecture called __*MVP*__ architecture.
 Actually we don't only practice developing an application simply, but also create a base MVP architecture for other projects, too.